Freshwater Board Members

-Rick Bateson, Shorewood, MN, Treasurer
+Rick Bateson, Shorewood, MN

 Todd Bolin, Deephaven, MN

 Mr. Bolin leads Bolin Marketing, a firm founded by his father.
-His title in the company is president and chief operating officer, but he says that if he chose his own title it would come from a list that includes: “Keeper of the Flame, head cheerleader, point guard, change agent, Plotter of Meaningful Courses.”
+His title in the company is president and chief operating officer, but he says that if he chose his own title it would come from a list that includes: “keeper of the flame, head cheerleader, point guard, change agent, plotter of meaningful courses.”
 If he wrote an autobiography he would want to title it “Building on Success.”
 He has been chairman of the board of governors for the Twin Cities chapter of the American Association of Advertising Agencies and was recognized as one of “40 under 40” emerging business leaders by CityBusiness magazine in 1998.
-He has been a board member of the Midwest chapter of the Children’s Miracle Network, and he has served on the Freshwater Society board since 2002.
+He has been a board member of the Midwest chapter of the Children’s Miracle Network, and a Freshwater board member since 2002.